cloudfour/eleventy-patterns/src/patterns/README.md

 1. `title`: Used in the browser tab and when the prototype is listed below or in the sidebar.
 2. `hide`: Prevent the prototype from being listed on this page or in the sidebar.
+3. `order`: Define the order of patterns.
+Will fall back to sorting by file names if not set